bfolder/CocoaMite/README.md

 ---
 ### Installation

-Installing CocoaMite is pretty straight-forward if you have CocoaPods installed.
+Installing CocoaMite is pretty straightforward if you have CocoaPods installed.

 Step 1: Add the CocoaMite dependency to your podfile: